Come enjoy community living at Post 83 Co-operative Housing !

 A housing co-op is a business and a community jointly owned by the people who live here and as owners participation is required.

 Q:What information is required when submitting an application?

 In addition to basic information, Post 83 also requires you to submit financial information.
 You must provide your most recent Notice of Assessment from Revenue Canada.
+Please delete your Social Insurance Number.
+If you are unable to obtain a Notice of Assessment, then Post 83 will consider alternate, verifiable proof of income such as employment letters, pay stubs and bank statements.
 We do not proceed with the application process if your financial information is not submitted.
-For a one bedroom suite you must earn a combined household income of $27, 500.00.
-For a two bedroom suite you must earn an annual combined household income of $32,000.00
+For a one bedroom suite you must earn a combined household income of $28, 500.00.
+For a two bedroom suite you must earn an annual combined household income of $33,000.00

 Q:How much will I pay?